microsoft/pai/contrib/python-sdk/README.md

 pip install -U -e "git+https://github.com/Microsoft/pai@sdk-release-v0.4.00#egg=openpaisdk&subdirectory=contrib/python-sdk"
 ```

 The `sdk-release-v0.4.00` is the branch name which containing the source code of SDK.
+User may change it to another branch to install another version of the package.

 After installing, please verify by CLI or python binding as below.

 ```bash
 opai -h